SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

     - LLMS are big and complex text prediction automation machines: what sets of words are similar and what words are likely to appear in what contexts.
 - **Learn from our history with technology.**
     - **Automation has often meant worse conditions for workers and more money for owners**, in the name of productivity
     - **The tech doesn't replace what came before.** It is not inevitable.
-Look at humans' history with technological innovation. **For example: cars, microwaves, polyester, computers.** These didn't eradicate the previous tech, they just replaces some specific uses.
+Look at humans' history with technological innovation. **For example: cars, microwaves, polyester, computers.** These didn't eradicate the previous tech, they just replace some specific uses.
-- **Keep in mind the huge ethical concerns** about how the models are built and trained: power consumption, gig worker abuse.
+- **Keep in mind the huge ethical concerns, social, cultural, and ecological costs**
-    - None of these tools would work if it weren’t for a massive, underpaid workforce in the Majority World
+    - environmental harm, disregard for copyright, underpaid and traumatised gig workers without whom the tools wouldn't exist
 - **Be wary of looking for technology solutions to social problems**
     - The problem is usually better understood by widening the lens, looking at it in its broader context.
     - Be particularly wary of technoableism: the idea that eliminating disability is the goal, a good goal, and that technology can and should do this.